lets-code-vinay/io3-batch/Assignments/2022-09-14 javascript-3/assignment.md

     **wef = 35.74 + 0,6215t + ( 0.4275t - 35.75) \* v^0.16**
     _where t is the temperature and v is the wind velocity.
 Write a program to receive values of t and v and calculate wind chill factor(wef). _

-    8. If cost price and selling price of an item are input through the keyboard, write a program to determine whether the seller has made profit or incurred loss.
-Also determine how much profit he made or loss he incurred.

-8.  (b) Any integer is input through the keyboard.
+8. Any integer is input through the keyboard.
 Write a program to find out whether it is an odd number or even number.

-9.  c) Any year is input through the keyboard.
+9. Any year is input through the keyboard.
 'Write a program to determine whether the year is a leap year or not.
     (Hint: Use the % (modulus) operator)